sengulozaydin/Sales-and-Customer-Behaviour-Analytics/README.md

 The analysis was conducted using The Look E-Commerce Dataset and includes exploratory data analysis, KPI monitoring, customer segmentation, and business insight generation.

+## Team Project

+This project was developed collaboratively by a team of three members.
+My contributions included dashboard development, data analysis, business insight generation, and visualization design using Power BI.

 ## Dataset

 The Look E-Commerce Dataset contains realistic e-commerce data including customers, orders, products, inventory items, distribution centers, events, and sales transactions.